Chart Color Schemes

 Putney was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Putney's population was found to be more culturally diverse than most local markets, with 31.5% born overseas and 31.7% speaking a language other than English at home.
-Christianity is the predominant religion in Putney, making up 67.4% of its population, compared to 49.2% across Greater Sydney.
-The top three ancestry groups in Putney are Australian (16.6%), English (16.6%), and Chinese (11.5%).
+Putney's population showed a high degree of cultural diversity, with 31.5% born overseas and 31.7% speaking languages other than English at home.
+Christianity was the predominant religion in Putney, comprising 67.4%, compared to 49.2% across Greater Sydney.
+The top three ancestry groups were Australian (16.6%), English (16.6%), and Chinese (11.5%).

 Frequently Asked Questions - Diversity